 I’ve been on high doses of Ibuprofen, Naproxen, Etodolac, Tramadol, etc. and they still have not helped with the pain.
 One day I collapsed in a stairwell at the hotel and subsequently quit because I could not take the pain anymore.
 I was able to stay home for a while.
 I went back to my child caring job and that too became to demanding.
 I also ,as a result of the pain from the hip dysplasia and osteoarthritis, developed fibromyalgia.
 This comes with wide spread pain, pain at tender points, fever/chills, joint pain, etc. I would cry myself to sleep at night.

 Fast forward and at 36 (with my now husband’s great insurance and prayer) the first orthopedic surgeon and I thought I was too young for hip replacement.
 He gave me crutches and more medication.
 I went to get a second opinion and was told the hip replacement would be my best option considering the pain and severe limp I’m living with.
 My hip replacement surgery (right hip) is scheduled for May 11th 2016.
-I am having it at Columbia Presbyterian Hospital in New York (for those interested that are reading this).

 I have shared my story with detail because I want to let whoever is dealing with the pain (yourself or a loved one) that you are not alone in this.
 Don’t settle for crutches and etodolac like I did.
 Get a second or even third opinion.
 We don’t deserve to live with so much pain.
 I will keep you posted about my journey.